FLAMEGPU/FLAMEGPU2-docs/src/guide/3-behaviour-definition/3-interacting-with-environment.rst

 Agent functions can only read environmental properties.
 If you wish to modify an environmental property, this must be done through :ref:`Host Functions`.

-Environmental properties are accessed as follows:
+Environmental properties are accessed, using :class:`DeviceEnvironment<flamegpu::DeviceEnvironment>`, as follows:

 .. tabs::